Dengue Outbreaks

 Dengue Infections Cause Cardiovascular Complications

-Published on April 18, 2025, this review discusses the cardiovascular manifestations of dengue and their management, explores the proposed pathogenesis, and concludes with a discussion of potential future research directions.
+Published on April 18, 2025, this review discusses the cardiovascular manifestations of Dengue and their management, explores the proposed pathogenesis, and concludes with a discussion of potential future research directions.

 Dengue Viruses